 Moving to Birmingham for further studies?
 Great!
 Birmingham is home to 5 amazing universities – Aston University, University of Birmingham, Birmingham City University, University College Birmingham and Newman University.
 But that’s not all that makes this city so popular among students.
-Being the second-largest city in the UK, Birmingham is considered to be the cultural, financial, social and commercial centre of both the East and West Midlands.
-We bet you’re now excited about the prospect of living in Birmingham but have some doubts about the cost of living in Birmingham for students.
-Is Birmingham expensive for students?
-Well, let’s dive right in to see the cost of living in Birmingham for students.
+Being the second-largest city in the UK, the city is considered to be the cultural, financial, social and commercial centre of both the East and West Midlands.
+We bet you’re now excited about the prospects of living in Birmingham.
+But what is the cost of living in Birmingham for students?

 Cost Of Living In Birmingham For Students